kerokenn/SOC-LEVEL-1-Pathway/README.md

 ### 🔍 Key Concepts to Learn

-* Basics of packets, protocols, and network flows
+* Basics of packets, protocols, and network flows - for this I went back to some rooms of tryhackme for a brief review of it.
+(Pre-Security)
 * Understanding PCAPs
 * Identifying malicious traffic
 * Common attacks (port scans, brute force, MITM)